poanchen/poanchen.github.io/README.md

 ```
 Troubleshooting
 ----------------------
-In case you ran into problem like "/usr/bin/env: node: No such file or directory" when you try to run gulp, this was due to the misnaming convention between nodejs and node.
+1. In case you ran into problem like `/usr/bin/env: node: No such file or directory` when you try to run gulp, this was due to the misnaming convention between nodejs and node.
 You simply need to run this command to make this error goes away,

 ```
 ln -s /usr/bin/nodejs /usr/bin/node